Cornwall Minerals Railway

-The Cornwall Minerals Railway owned and operated a network of 45 mi of standard gauge railway lines in central Cornwall, England, United Kingdom.
+The Cornwall Minerals Railway (CMR) owned and operated a network of 45 mi of standard gauge railway lines in central Cornwall, England, United Kingdom.
 It started by taking over an obsolescent horse-operated tramway in 1862, and it improved and extended it, connecting Newquay and Par Harbours, and Fowey.
 Having expended considerable capital, it was hurt by a collapse in mineral extraction due to a slump in prices.
 Despite its title, it operated a passenger service between Newquay and Fowey.

 After a period in bankruptcy it returned to normal financial arrangements and acquired the moribund Lostwithiel and Fowey line.

 In 1896 it sold its line to the Great Western Railway.
 Its main passenger line from Par to Newquay is still in use as the Atlantic Coast Line, and also carries some mineral traffic, but the Par to Fowey line has been converted to a private road.

-Before the CMR
+Before the Cornwall Minerals Railway

 Treffry

 Joseph Austen (1782 - 1850) of Fowey inherited considerable lands and mineral resources in central Cornwall.
 By 1838 he changed his name to Joseph Treffry, and he is better known by that name.
 The expense of transport of minerals to market was heavy, and Treffry set about improving the means of transport.
 He built Par Docks, and the Par Canal connecting them to Pontsmill, together with tramways on inclined planes that brought the important copper mine Fowey Consols and Par Consols into the network.
 Kaolinite, generally known in the United Kingdom as china clay, was extracted in the Hensbarrow area north-west of Luxulyan and the mineral was also brought to Pontsmill.

 Treffry soon expanded his interests by building a horse-operated tramway up the Luxulyan Valley to Molinnis, near the present-day Bugle; this line opened in 1844.
 Later he built another tramway from Newquay to Hendra, and from Newquay to East Wheal Rose mine; he also developed Newquay Harbour: these lines opened in 1849, and collectively are conventionally known as the Treffry Tramways.
 Both were on the standard gauge.
 Treffry had made it clear that he wanted to connect these lines, forming a through route between Par and Newquay; in particular this would have enabled copper and tin ores to be exported from the north coast of Cornwall to South Wales, and coal to be imported that way, avoiding the difficult shipping route round Land's End.
 However Treffry suffered from ill health in the late 1840s and he never saw his dream brought into effect: he died in 1850.
 Nonetheless his initiative vastly enhanced transport and reduced costs, but he chose horse operation on the basis of lower costs of operation, and this led to its soon becoming obsolescent.